shahhi/Colonic-Crypt-Segmentation/README.md

 ### T-SNE

  In this we can see the distribution of train and test data.
+Both are completely overlapping.
 <p align="center">

 <img src="Images/TSNE.jpg" width="520px">